carlosp420/PyPhyloGenomics_ms/MS.md

 In this paper, we describe a protocol for finding genes from genomic DNA that are suitable for phylogenomic studies.
-We describe the software package PyPhyloGenomics, written in Python language, that includes bioinformatic tools useful for automated gene finding, primer design and NGS data analysis.
+We describe the software package ``PyPhyloGenomics``, written in the Python language, that includes bioinformatic tools useful for automated gene finding, primer design and NGS data analysis.
 We have used this software to find homologous exons across genomes from several model organisms.